phaa/california-housing/README.md

 ## Project Description

-This project was developed to consolidate the fundamentals of **Machine Learning**, applying techniques of exploratory data analysis (EDA), preprocessing, modeling, and evaluation of predictive models.
-We used the well-known **California Housing dataset**, which contains detailed information about property characteristics in California.
-This project was inspired by and developed while following the concepts from the book "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow" by Aurélien Géron.
+This project was developed to solidify core **Machine Learning** principles, diving into advanced techniques for predicting house prices in California.
+Leveraging the renowned **California Housing dataset**, it encompasses a comprehensive workflow including **feature engineering**, sophisticated **exploratory data analysis (EDA)** with advanced plotting, robust **data preprocessing using pipelines**, and **model building**.
+We explored various algorithms, fine-tuned hyperparameters with **Grid Search** and **Random Search**, and ensured model reliability through **cross-validation** and analysis of **confidence intervals**.
+This project was inspired by and developed while diligently following the concepts from the book "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow" by Aurélien Géron.

 ---